-Our Living Collection is beloved by people of all ages.
+Our living collection is beloved by people of all ages.
 You can play a direct role in the care of these special and unique animals.

-The Eastern Box turtle is native to North America where it is found in open woodland and meadow edges and sometimes near pond and lake edges.
-The Nature Museum has one male and two female Eastern Box turtles all of which are in their mid to late twenties.
+The eastern box turtle is native to North America where it is found in open woodland and meadow edges and sometimes near pond and lake edges.
+The Nature Museum has one male and two female eastern box turtles all of which are in their mid to late twenties.

 These almost entirely aquatic turtles are found in shallow rivers and lake edges with sand or mud bottoms.
-The Museum has one male Spiny Soft-Shell turtle named Pancake.
+The Museum has one male spiny softshell turtle named Pancake.
 Pancake gets very excited at feeding time and will sometimes splash whomever is feeding him!

 Corn snakes are native to North America where they are found in pine barrens, wood lots and on rocky hillsides.
 Corn snakes have been domesticated longer than any other snake species and are a popular first choice for potential new snake owners.

 Fox snakes are North American non-venomous snakes often mistaken for copperheads or rattlesnakes.
 Although some people may think snakes are scary, but we think they’re very special.
 They need lots of care in order to stay happy and healthy.

 What’s that rustling in the bushes?
 If you’re in the Judy Istock Butterfly Haven it’s probably a member of our button quail family.
 These little birds may look like babies but don’t let that fool you – they’re full grown!